dsc-courses/dsc10-2022-wi/calendar.md

 ### In-Person Office Hours (<a style="color:chocolate; text-decoration: none">orange</a>)

 We are holding a few in-person office hours each week (shown in orange in the calendar below).
 These are held on the second floor of the east wing of the San Diego Supercomputer Center ([map](https://g.page/SDSC_UCSanDiego?share)).
 Enter SDSC from the main entrance on Hopkins Drive, take the elevator up to the second floor, turn left at the kitchen, and meet in the common area.
-You may need a code to enter the building; this code is TBD.
+You will need a code to enter the building; the code can be found in [this Campuswire post](https://campuswire.com/c/G6950E967/feed/431).
 Make sure to hit the # key after typing in the code.

 [Zoom Link](https://ucsd.zoom.us/j/96971704832){: .btn .btn-blue }